wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 Many tutorials make use of this tool from Jon Skinner.

-There are two simultaneous production versions of Sublime Text: 2 and 3.
+At time of writing, there were two simultaneous production versions of Sublime Text: 2 and 3.
 This is because Sublime contains its own Python interpreter to run add-ons.
-Choose version 3.
+<strong>Choose version 3.</strong>

 ### Download and Install Sublime Text